pytr-org/pytr/README.md

 tr.complete_device_reset("0000") # Substitute the 2FA token that is sent to you via SMS.
 ```

+If no credentials are supplied the library will look for them in the file `~/.pytr/credentials` (the first line must contain the phone number, the second line the pin).
+If no keyfile is supplied the library will default to `~/.pytr/keyfile.pem`.

 ## Api Subscriptions

 The Trade Republic API works fully asynchronously via Websocket.
 You subscribe to a 'topic', by sending a request using the `tr.subscribe(payload)` call (or any of the helper methods provided by the library).
 This will return a `subscription_id`, that you can use to identify responses belonging to this subscription.